S.L. Benfica in international football: Competitive record

-Current European Landscape
+Current European landscape

 After another elimination in the 2019–20 Champions League group stage and an early exit from the Europa League, Benfica, again managed by Jorge Jesus, missed out on qualifying for the Champions League group stage for the first time in ten years.

-In the following season, the club once again excelled in the Champions League, advancing from the group stage for the first time in four years, after eliminating Barcelona with a 3–0 victory in Lisbon.
+In the following season, the club once again excelled in the Champions League, advancing past the group stage for the first time in four years by eliminating Barcelona, whom they defeated 3–0 in Lisbon.
 In the round of 16 against Ajax, Benfica drew 2–2 at home and won 1–0 in the Johan Cruijff Arena, reaching the quarter-finals for the first time in five years, where they were eliminated by Liverpool, drawing 3–3 in the second leg at Anfield.
 In 2022–23, Benfica finished first in their Champions League group, twice beating and eliminating Juventus along the way.
-The team again advanced to the quarter-finals, where they were knocked out by Inter Milan, once again drawing 3–3 away in the return leg.
+The team again advanced to the quarter-finals, but were knocked out by Inter Milan, once again drawing 3–3 away in the return leg.

 In the 2023–24 season, Benfica failed to repeat the success of previous seasons, being eliminated in the Champions League group stage and transferred to the Europa League.
 In the secondary competition, they reached the quarter-finals, but after a victory in Lisbon, they were eliminated in the second leg on penalties by Marseille.
 In the following season, already in the new Champions League league format, Benfica adapted well, winning four and drawing one of its eight games.
 Highlights included a 4–0 home win over Atlético Madrid, and away wins against Juventus and Monaco.
 In the round of 16, after beating Monaco in the play-offs round, Benfica were knocked out by Barcelona.

 In 2025, Benfica made its debut in the new FIFA Club World Cup, finishing first in its group after a 2–2 draw with Boca Juniors, a 6–0 win over Auckland City and a historic 1–0 victory against Bayern Munich, the club's first ever win over the German giants.
 In the round of 16, Benfica were eliminated, 4–1 after extra time, by the eventual winner Chelsea.